zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 :c:macro:`USE_SSE`
       Instructs the kernel to save the fiber's SSE floating point context information during context switches.
-(A fiber using this option implicitly uses the :c:macro:`USE_FP` option too.)
+A fiber with this option implicitly uses the :c:macro:`USE_FP` option, as well.

 Usage
 *****